robert17/iotf-rtd/docs/getting_started/features.rst

 Device Management
 -----------------
-Optionally, allow IoTF to manage the lifecycle of your devices by implementing support for IoTF's device management protocol in your devices.
+Optionally, allow the Watson IoT platform to manage the lifecycle of your devices by implementing support for the Watson IoT platform's device management protocol in your devices.
 The means by which the device connects to the service does not affect the device management protocol, which functions the same for directly connected, indirectly connected, and gateway devices.

 External Service Integration
 ----------------------------
-IoTF supports integration with external services to bring data and operations supported by other online services into the platform, allowing your application and device developers to seemlessly interact with those services without ever leaving the comfort of the IoTF APIs.
+The Watson IoT platform supports integration with external services to bring data and operations supported by other online services into the platform, allowing your application and device developers to seemlessly interact with those services without ever leaving the comfort of the Watson IoT platform APIs.

 .. important:: This feature is currently available as part of a limited beta.
 Future updates may include changes incompatible with the current version of this feature.
 Try it out and `let us know what you